Owen King: Career

 King published his first book, We're All in This Together, a collection of three short stories and a novella, in 2005.
 His short fiction has been published in various journals, such as One Story and Prairie Schooner.
 His debut novel, Double Feature, was published in 2013.

 Sleeping Beauties, a writing collaboration between Owen King and his father, Stephen King, was published in September 2017 and is set in a women's prison in West Virginia.
 King is working with filmmaker Josh Boone on adapting the Clive Barker novel The Great and Secret Show for television.

-In 2020, he became producer of the CBS All Access Mini-series adaption of his father's novel The Stand, He also co-wrote a new ending with his father exclusively for the miniseries.
+In 2020, he co-wrote and produced the CBS All Access Mini-series adaption of his father's novel The Stand.

+In 2023, Scribner published The Curator, King's second solo novel.

 In June 2024, Syzygy Publishing, an imprint of Image Comics, began publishing the first five issues of Self Help, a serial comic book co-written by Owen King and Jesse Kellerman.
-A graphic novel collecting issues 1-5 is expected to be published by Simon & Schuster in February 2025.
+A graphic novel collecting issues 1-5 was published by Simon & Schuster in February 2025.

 Initial reception of works

-The reception for King's collection We're All in This Together was positive, with both the Los Angeles Times and Independent giving it positive reviews.
+The reception for King's collection We're All in This Together was positive, with both the Los Angeles Times and The Independent giving it positive reviews.

 King's first full-length novel, Double Feature, was called "overwritten" in a review in The New York Times.

 King's graphic novel Intro to Alien Invasion reception was mixed, with Publishers Weekly opining that the comic was unable to consistently transcend its "B movie source material," while Booklist called the spoofing of B-list material "highly successful".

+In the New York Times, Dexter Palmer's review of The Curator concluded, "This novel is richly imagined, its surface pleasures deliberately subverted by the bleak suggestion at its core: that a successful organized attempt to reduce inequity will have to overcome not just the inertia of a nation’s politics, but human nature."